 - 4.1 The Section 75 Agreement must be agreed for the Council to be able to pay providers of services contained within the Better Care Fund.
-In the absence of guidance for 2021/22, Cabinet are asked to agree to the Council entering into the Agreement based on the terms set out in the previous Agreement. - 4.2 As Thurrock's Better Care Fund Plan will be developed and finalised when Guidance has been received, Cabinet is asked to agree that any final changes are delegated to the Corporate Director of Adults, Health and Housing and the Portfolio Holder for Children and Adult Social Care.
-A report detailing the final Agreement and detailing changes made can be brought back to Cabinet as requested.
+In the absence of guidance for 2021/22, Cabinet have agreed to the Council entering into the Agreement based on the terms set out in the previous Agreement. - 4.2 As Thurrock's Better Care Fund Plan will be developed and finalised when Guidance has been received, Cabinet agreed that any final changes are delegated to the Corporate Director of Adults, Health and Housing and the Portfolio Holder for Children and Adult Social Care.